 A minor is not required at Revelle College.
 However, if a student wishes to complete a department minor or a project minor and have it posted to the transcript, he or she may do so.

 There are two types of minors available at Revelle College:

 The current university guidelines for the minor require seven courses (twenty-eight units), of which twenty units must be upper division.
 (See “Undergraduate Minors and Programs of Concentration.”)

-Particularly well-prepared students are invited to join a freshman honors program, which includes weekly participation in small faculty seminars (Revelle 20).
+Particularly well-prepared students are invited to join a first-year student honors program, which includes weekly participation in small faculty seminars (Revelle 20).
 Acceptance into the honors program at admission is automatic for Regents Scholars, Jacobs Scholars, and Chancellor Scholars.
-New freshmen entering with a high school GPA of 3.8 or higher; reading and writing new SAT scores of 37; and math new SAT score of 35 or higher, will be invited to enroll.
-Admission to the program’s winter and spring quarter seminar is offered to those freshmen who achieve a 3.7 GPA in at least twelve graded units per quarter, taken at UC San Diego during the previous quarter.
+New first-year students entering with a high school GPA of 3.8 or higher; reading and writing new SAT scores of 37; and math new SAT score of 35 or higher, will be invited to enroll.
+Admission to the program’s winter and spring quarter seminar is offered to those first-year students who achieve a 3.7 GPA in at least twelve graded units per quarter, taken at UC San Diego during the previous quarter.